-People taking Champix for 12 weeks are twice as likely to stop permanently.
+The clinical study data shows people taking Champix for 12 weeks are twice as likely to stop permanently.
 About 1 in 5 people succeed compared with about 1 in 10 who try to stop without treatment.

 Should I stop Champix if I feel nervous and depressed?

 Some people, particularly those with a tendency towards these symptoms, experience these feelings, which may be related to stopping smoking rather than Champix.
 These symptoms can even happen in people who are not prone to them.
 If you do feel nervous or depressed, it is recommended to stop Champix and consult a doctor.
 See list of side effects in the patient information leaflet supplied with tablets.

 Can I take a course of Champix more than once?

 Yes, if you go back to smoking or don't manage to give up the first time, a repeat course may be effective.
 Stopping smoking is not easy, and it is not unusual to need more than one attempt to quit.
 You should leave at least a few weeks between courses and should think about how to make your next attempt more successful.
 A longer course of Champix, 24 weeks, instead of 12 is sometimes more effective.

 What should I do if I feel over emotional and low after stopping treatment?

 You should consult a doctor.
 In rare cases these symptoms can be severe.
 Occasionally a slow tapering down of the dose at the end of the course of Champix will reduce these types of withdrawal symptoms.

 Alternatives to taking Champix to help you to stop smoking include using nicotine replacement and Zyban (bupropion).